wp-plugins/comprehensive-google-map-plugin/readme.txt

 A simple and intuitive, yet elegant and fully documented Google map plugin that installs as a widget and a short code.
 No limited plugin editions or limited functionality!
 This is the full version of this free and premium plugin, which comes packed with useful features:

 * Intuitive and user friendly interface, which makes it very easy to configure Google map.
 No complex configuration options.
 Facebook style interactive interface for managing multiple map markers
+* Over 250 amazing custom marker icons to choose from!
 * Help tooltips enabled, which makes your configuration hassle free
 * Google-like directions: driving and walking, distance shown in miles or KM, avoid tolls and highways options, direction print functionality
 * Info window can display marker's street view within itself.